 There are no set limits for Direct PLUS Loans, but you may not borrow more than the cost of the students education minus any other financial aid received, such as a Direct Subsidized or Unsubsidized Loan.
 HPU will determine the actual amount you may borrow.

-The interest rate for Direct PLUS Loans is a fixed rate of 7.9%.
+The interest rate for Direct PLUS Loans is a fixed rate of 7.21% for the 2014-15 year.
 Interest is charged on Direct PLUS Loans during all periods, beginning on the date of your loan's first disbursement.
 To find out more information on interest rates for Direct PLUS Loans, contact the Direct Loan Servicing Center.

 In addition to interest, you pay a loan origination fee that is a percentage of the principal amount of each Direct PLUS Loan that you receive.
 This fee helps reduce the cost of making these low-interest loans.
 We deduct the fee before you receive any loan money, so the loan amount you actually receive will be less than the amount you have to repay.